 8. Fence Line Charmer

-Mount multiple birdhouses along a fence for a charming garden feature.
+Mount multiple birdhouses along a dog ear fence for a charming garden feature.
 I staggered the heights and added small flower pots between them for added interest.
 It’s a delightful way to utilize vertical space.

 9. Upcycled Wonders

 Use upcycled materials to create unique birdhouses.
 I once transformed an old teapot into a quirky birdhouse, and it became a garden favorite.
 It’s a fun way to give new life to old items and add personality to your space.
+You can find more inspiration in our creative DIY gardening gift basket ideas.

 10. Seasonal Themes